ADD CONDITION

 Uses

-You can use this medication to temporarily relieve a cough caused by a cold.
-It also helps ease occasional minor irritation or soreness in your throat.
-This can be particularly helpful when you're feeling under the weather and need some comfort.
+You can use this medication to temporarily relieve a cough caused by a cold, as well as to ease occasional minor irritation or soreness in your throat.
+It’s designed to help you feel more comfortable when you're dealing with these common symptoms.

 Rest assured, there are no known teratogenic effects (which means it doesn't cause birth defects) associated with this medication, making it a safer option for those concerned about such risks.